 The majority of users use Google Chrome Stable.
 Furthermore, many users try Google Chrome Beta because the Beta version receives updates first, followed by the Stable Version.
 If you are aware of the distinctions between Google Chrome (i.e. stable Google Chrome) and Google Chrome Beta, this article will assist you.

 Google Chrome Beta

-Google Chrome Beta is a beta version of Google Chrome that is release to users for testing purposes.
-It is final testing before completely releasing it to the public.
-So, the Beta channel is not perfect to be the final application.
+Google Chrome Beta is a beta version of Google Chrome that users can use to test.
+It is currently undergoing a final testing version of chrome before being made available to the public.
+As a result, the Beta channel isn't quite ready to serve as the final application.